-Looking for some church website design inspiration?
-Every year we scour the internet to find the absolute best church websites on the planet.
+Looking for some of the top church websites to inspire you?
+Every year, we scour the internet to find the absolute best church websites on the planet.

 But with so many churches out there creating their own websites, how do you ensure yours stands out?